-SwissBorg is a decentralized cryptofinance ecosystem in Switzerland, that is, the services are executed by an algorithm, thus avoiding the corruption of big companies and the bureaucratic part.
-The financial crisis in the United States has shown the limits of centralized banks that have almost destroyed the global financial system by, among other things, abusing loans.
+SwissBorg is a Switzerland-based decentralized cryptofinance ecosystem where the services are executed by an algorithm, thus avoiding bureaucracy and potential corruption.
+The financial crisis in the United States has shown the limits of centralized banks that have almost destroyed the global financial system partly due to an unbalanced loan system.
 As wealth managers were unable to change strategies or save their clients' funds, Bitcoin matured in the following years.

-Decentralized financial management would therefore be a huge step in the right direction, but there was still no sophisticated wealth management service in the cryptosphere.
-That's what SwissBorg offers.
+Decentralized financial management would have therefore been a huge step in the right direction, but there was still no sophisticated wealth management service in the cryptosphere.
+SwissBorg was born.

-Its goal is to create a democratic, decentralized and professional financial ecosystem to manage your cryptographic asset portfolio.
-We interviewed Cyrus Fazel, co-founder of this promising Fintech startup that has just completed its ICO brilliantly.
+Their goal is to create a democratic, decentralized and professional financial ecosystem to manage a cryptographic asset portfolio.
+We interviewed Cyrus Fazel, co-founder of this promising Fintech startup that has just completed its ICO.

 If some terms used in this article are unknown to you, see our article => Fintech: a glossary to understand the world of blockchain and crypto-currencies

 The main idea of the SwissBorg project is to combine a wealth management platform and blockchain technology, optimize it through the smart contract technology, and transform it by the blockchain philosophy.
 This is a platform managed by a community.

 We offer crypto asset portfolios, we manage crypto funds, we will offer payment solutions and later, cryptocurrency exchange solutions to purchase and sell different cryptos.

 We are 15 people based in Switzerland, Tokyo and Toronto.
 We just finished the ICO and reached our "hard cap", which is quite rare.
 We raised the equivalent of CHF 50 million in cryptocurrencies and Swiss francs.